sarahlehman/smalltownkitten/content/post/youtube-routines.md

 cleaning a blender.
 (I, for one, disagree.
 I personally look hot as hell when I clean mine.)*

-“My *HUGE* breakfast gives me tons of energy for my next two hours of exercise.
-And that’s it!
-I’m ready to take on the day!*” Like and subscribe, like and subscribe.*
+My *HUGE* breakfast gives me tons of energy for my next two hours of exercise.
+And that’s it\!
+I’m ready to take on the day\!*”* *Like and subscribe, like and subscribe.*

 Substitute the lemon water for hot green tea.
 Substitute the mindful